Best Dark Web Monitoring Services for Business Compared

 Overview: Threat exposure management platform

 Flare provides automated dark web monitoring with a focus on reducing alert fatigue.
-Their platform monitors millions of dark web data points and prioritizes findings based on business relevance.
+It monitors millions of dark web data points and prioritizes findings based on business relevance.

 Strengths: